Directed Networks with a Differentially Private Bi-degree Sequence: Estimation from a differentially private bi-degree sequence

-We use the discrete Laplace mechanism in Lemma \ref{lemma:DLM} to release the bi-degree sequence $d=(d^+, d^-)$ under EDP.
+We use the discrete Laplace mechanism in Lemma \ref{lemma:DLM} to release the bi-degree sequence $d=(d^+, d^-)$ under edge differential privacy.
 Note that $f(G_n)=(d^+, d^-)$.
-If we add or remove a directed edge $i\to j$ in $G_n$, then the out-degree of the head node and the in-degree of the tail node associated with the changed edge increases or decreases $1$ each.
+If we add or remove a directed edge $i\to j$ in $G_n$, then the out-degree of the head node and the in-degree of the tail node associated with the changed edge increase or decrease $1$ each.
 Therefore, the global sensitivity for the bi-degree sequence is $2$.
-The released steps are in Algorithm \ref{algorithm:a}, where a differentially private bi-sequence is returned and $\kappa$ is equal to $4/\epsilon$.
+The released steps are in Algorithm \ref{algorithm:a}, where a differentially private bi-sequence is returned.